Parthenocissus quinquefolia: Description

 Parthenocissus quinquefolia is a prolific deciduous climber, reaching heights of 20–30 m in the wild.
 It climbs smooth surfaces using small forked tendrils tipped with small strongly adhesive pads 5 mm in size.

 Leaves

 The leaves are palmately compound, composed of five leaflets (rarely three leaflets, particularly on younger vines, and sometimes seven) joined from a central point on the leafstalk, and range from 3 to 20 cm (rarely to 30 cm) across.
 The leaflets have a toothed margin.
 Seedlings have heart-shaped cotyledon leaves.
 The species is often confused with P. vitacea or "False Virginia creeper", which has the same leaves, but does not have the adhesive pads at the end of its tendrils.

 It is sometimes mistaken for Toxicodendron radicans (poison ivy), despite having five leaflets (poison ivy has three).
-While the leaves of P. quinquefolia do not produce urushiol, the sap within the leaves and stem contains raphides (needle-shaped crystals of calcium oxalate) which can puncture the skin causing irritation and blisters in sensitive people.
+While the leaves of P. quinquefolia do not produce urushiol, the sap within the leaves and stem contains raphides (needle-shaped crystals of calcium oxalate) which can puncture the skin causing irritation and blisters similar to poison ivy in sensitive people.
+The reactions are generally less severe than those of poison ivy.

 The leaves sometimes turn a decorative bright red in the fall.